 Between Apple’s ITP 2.0 updates and continued fortification of the walled gardens, providers reliant on rudimentary data & targeting solutions will soon face a choice.
 Either they can continue to target based on continually depreciating audience pools & hope clients don’t mind the reduced performance, or they can admit their shortcomings & invest in solutions that are sustainable for years to come.

-For advertisers considering which martech partners to work with as they clean up their data in 2019, the following questions are key to ask:
+For advertisers considering which vendors to work with as they clean up their data in 2019, here are a few questions that are key to ask:

 - How are they future-proofing themselves against inevitably world wide adoption of privacy laws like GDPR or the California Consumer Privacy Act?